collective/wc.pageturner/README.txt

 Credits
 -------

-Credit goes to Wildcard corp and Talin Senner for sponsoring and designing the product and Nathan Van Gheem for coding it.
+Credit goes to Wildcard Corp and Talin Senner for sponsoring and designing the product, and Nathan Van Gheem for coding it.

 Asynchronous Conversion